 Since 2013 the Department of Taxation and Finance (“Tax Department”) and the Department of Motor Vehicles (“DMV”) have been working collectively in furtherance of a Driver’s License Suspension Program.
 This program takes the position that driving is a privilege and if you do not pay your taxes, you could lose that privilege.
-Taxpayers who owe $10,000 or more in delinquent taxes to New York State may find themselves in a position to either start paying or have their driver’s license suspended indefinitely.
+As a result, New Yorkers owing $10,000 or more in unpaid state taxes may have their driver’s license suspended.

 “Driver licenses are a privilege, not a right, and this program has prompted unprecedented action from tax delinquents who were otherwise ignoring their debt” – Thomas H. Mattox (Former Tax Commissioner of New York )